-My work is a hybrid of photography, digital art, and quilt art.
+My work is a hybrid of photography, digital art, mixed media, and quilt art.
 The inspiration for most of my work comes from the forms, colors, and patterns seen in close-up details of my photographs.
 Exploring the digital alteration possibilities of these ‘found art’ lines and shapes is my focus.
 I am constantly seeking new ways to use these digital compositions to print on silk and collage into a quilt.
 More and more it is the abstract qualities rather than the representational that interest me.

 My techniques involve three major activities: